 In support of the government's commitment to "Good Governance" the department is undertaking to:

-ensure Yukon's views and concerns are heard and addressed at the Federal/Provincial/Territorial inter-governmental forums.
+• ensure Yukon's views and concerns are heard, understood, and addressed at Federal/Provincial/Territorial inter-governmental forums.

-Achieving the goals and objectives outlined in the plan will support the department's effort to achieve its key priorities.
+Achieving the goals outlined in this plan will support the department's effort to achieve its key priorities.

 Sincerely,